 The House of Representatives has passed the Cyber Intelligence Sharing and Protection Act, also known as CISPA, on a Republican-backed vote of 248-168.
 But free speech advocates are urging the Senate to block the legislation, citing privacy concerns.

-CISPA makes it easier for the federal government to work with the private sector to get and share information obtained on the Internet to thwart crime.
+CISPA makes it easier for the federal government to work with the private sector to get and share obtained on the Internet to thwart cyber crime.
 The White House has threatened to veto the bill if the Senate passes it.

 The Center for Democracy & Technology is disappointed that CISPA passed the House in what it calls a "flawed form" under a "flawed process."
 CDT worked with the House Intelligence Committee to develop amendments to narrow some of the bill's definitions and to limit its scope.
 Some of those amendments were adopted, leaving the bill better for privacy and civil liberties than it was in its original form.